-As a result of significant depopulation and ten consecutive years without major hurricane losses, Citizens' current financial position is its strongest to date.
-Citizens has accumulated substantial levels of surplus and is also expecting to structure a sizeable risk transfer plan (through traditional reinsurance markets and capital markets) to bolster its claim paying resources in 2016.
-Major catastrophic losses, either from an extreme single event or from multiple events that result in a deficit to any of Citizens' accounts and levying of the emergency assessment, may require Citizens to issue post-event bonds in order to meet its cashflow needs.
+As a result of significant depopulation and eleven consecutive years without major hurricane losses, Citizens' current financial position is its strongest to date.
+Citizens has accumulated substantial levels of surplus and is also expecting to execute a risk transfer plan (through traditional reinsurance markets and capital markets) to bolster its claim paying resources in 2017 and to reduce or eliminate any potential assessments.
+Major catastrophic losses, either from an extreme single event or from multiple events that lead to exhaustion of its claims paying resources resulting in a deficit to any of Citizens' accounts and levying of the emergency assessment, may require Citizens to issue post-event bonds in order to meet its cashflow needs.
 Repayment of these post-event bonds would be funded through the collection of the associated emergency assessment.
-For a 1-100 year event, Citizens is projected to have no assessment burden; the potential assessment burden for a 1-250 year event is at a historical low with a potential annual emergency assessment rate of 0.30% based on a 30-year amortization at a 5% interest rate.
+For a 1-100 year event, Citizens is projected to have no assessment burden; the potential assessment burden for a 1-250 year event is at a historical low with a potential annual emergency assessment rate of 0.10% if the deficit were financed over a 30-year period at a 5% interest rate1.